MicrosoftDocs/learn/learn-pr/startups/validate-idea/includes/3-test-assumptions.md

 Now that you've captured assumptions that relate to your startup's value proposition and business model, it's time to work out which of them are the most critical to test with customers.

 We can use design thinking principles to identify three categories of assumptions that you should test.
-They can be summarized in the following three questions:
+They can be summarized in the following three questions about your product:

-- Is your product *desirable*?
+- Is it *desirable*?

   Do customers want it?
 Is this a problem that really exists and that your customers really care about?

 - Is it *feasible*?

   Can you actually build this product?
 Do you have the technical skills?
 Do you have the necessary domain knowledge and the right connections?

 - Is it *viable*?

   Can you build a commercially successful business around the product?
 Are there enough potential customers that will pay enough for the product to achieve your commercial goals?
 Can you acquire customers cheaply enough that the lifetime value of those customers will be larger than the cost of acquiring them?

 For your startup to be successful, you need a product that's desirable and feasible and viable.
 This can be represented as the intersection of three sets in a Venn diagram.